 - Ovra's policy engine — Application-level checks before credentials are issued.

-- Card network — The issuer's hard limits (synced from the policy) enforce at the Visa/Mastercard network level.
+- Card network — The issuer's hard limits (synced from the policy) enforce at the Visa network token level.

 If the policy engine has a bug, the card network still enforces the limit.
 If the card network fails to catch something, the post-payment verification flags it.
 Two independent enforcement layers, neither trusting the other.